original logo

 Section 6 (Championship Division) states that teams in playoffs will be seeded according to their records in regulation play.
 The following rules apply.

-1. Throughout the playoffs, teams shall be seeded by their record in regulation play.
-First, Match Points; Second, Game Points; Third, a coin toss.
+1. Throughout the playoffs, teams shall be seeded, and ties broken, by their records in regulation play.
+First, Match Points; Second, Game Points; Third, Forfeits; Fourth, 6-round board removal procedures; Fifth, a coin toss.

 2. Whenever one or more "Best Second Place" teams are included in the playoffs, they shall be seeded below all division winners.
 Only Second Place teams are considered, regardless of the record of any Third Place Team in a division.